Are Single-Family Homes Under Rent Control in Los Angeles?

 Determine AB 1482 Applicability

-Properties built within the last 15 years are exempt from AB 1482.
+Properties built within the last 15 years (roughly 2011 or later, rolling) are exempt from AB 1482.
 For older properties owned by individuals, you must provide written notice to claim the single-family home exemption.

 Provide Required Written Notices